Cook with Sharmila

 How to fix a rasgulla from breaking?

 If the rasgulla does not hold the shape it means the chenna or the milk solids is not kneaded well.
-Knead for some more time and then shape the rasgulla.
-Also do not apply more pressure while shaping them.
+Knead for some more time and then shape the rasgulla and do not apply more pressure while shaping them.

 How to make Rasmalai